defenseunicorns/data_engineering_technical_assessment/README.md

 Use `make dev-up` to stand up the database or to stand up a fresh db with blank tables.
 Here is a list of files for the solution:
 * `src/ingest.py` entrypoint for ingestion, modify the `ingest_data()` method.
-* `src/comms.py` contains a framework to connect to the postgres instance.
+* `src/comms.py` contains sqlalchemy and psycopg2 connection methods to the postgres database.
 * `src/requirements.txt` keep track of dependencies here for the solution image to build.
+* `src/logs.py` Configures a logging system for use with your ingestion solution

 If you include additionaly libraries or dependencies in your ingestion script, make sure you add them to `/src/requirements.txt` for the docker image to build and run successfully.